niyoj/mlsa-git-github-workshop/README.md

 ## Perks of Attending the Workshop
 - A new skillset in their Resumee,
-- InDpeth knowledge on Git and GitHub,
+- InDepth knowledge on Git and GitHub,
 - Preparation for further coding workshops where we will use Git and GitHub for collaborating and code sharing,
 - A shiny certificate from Microsoft Learn Student Ambassador Communtiy, and many more.